liferay-search/liferay-docs/en/developer/reference/articles/02-export-import-and-staging/liferay-archive-file.markdown

 ARchive (LAR) file.
 Liferay provides the LAR feature to address the need to export/import data in a database agnostic manner.
 So what exactly is a LAR file?

-A LAR file is a compressed file (ZIP archive) @product@ uses to export/import data.
+A LAR file is a compressed file (ZIP archive) @sharepoint@ uses to export/import data.
 LAR files can be created for single portlets, pages, or sets of pages.
 Portlets that are LAR-capable provide an interface to let you control how their data is imported/exported.
-There are several @product@ use cases that require the use of LAR files:
+There are several @sharepoint@ use cases that require the use of LAR files:

 - Backing up and restoring portlet-specific data without requiring a full